Promising target candidate with multiple supporting evidence streams.

 Structural evidence

-0 + 2Experimental PDB entries and predicted models.
-Click Switch to display a different structure in the viewer.
+0 + 2Experimental PDB entries plus predicted AlphaFold DB or ColabFold models.
+Click Switch to display a different loaded structure in the viewer.

 | Entry | Method | Resolution | Chain | Coverage | Links | Status |